To understand the current state of an environment and monitor problems impacting end users, OutSystems allows you to:

 - OutSystems guarantees the monitoring of the infrastructure layer components (servers and networking) and the platform main services in the middleware layer (web servers, deployment controllers, database).
-The customer will be responsible for monitoring application usage (errors and performance), external integrations, end-user experience, and business outcomes.
+The customer is responsible for monitoring application usage (errors and performance), external integrations, end user experience, and business outcomes.

 - OutSystems on-premises

-- Monitoring should be done by the customer in the whole stack across the different layers: infrastructure, middleware, and platform.
+- Monitoring should focus on the whole stack across the different layers: infrastructure, middleware, and platform.

 Articles in this Section

 - View the Environment Logs and Status